Environment

 An Environment Canterbury webpage providing air quality data for the current year. - Community and Public Health air quality information

-A Sport Canterbury and Greater Christchurch Partnership plan for the region’s sporting facilities, developed in 2017. - Environmental health indicators
+A Sport Canterbury and Greater Christchurch Partnership plan for the region’s sporting facilities, updated in 2021. - Environmental health indicators